 In a Nutshell: Pensions help supplement the Social Security income of millions of retirees each year and were supposed to be paid out in full when a worker reached retirement.
 However, many workers who are owed benefits have found them dramatically reduced, or denied altogether.
-The Pension Rights Center is a public policy advocacy group and consumer organization dedicated to protecting the retirement security and pension benefits of workers who have earned them.
+The Pension Rights Center is a public policy advocacy group and consumer organization dedicated to protecting the retirement security and earned pension benefits of workers, and helping them avoid debt in retirement.
 The organization advocates for pension reform legislation and offers resources and access to free legal advice for anyone having problems accessing the benefits they deserve.
+The Center is also staying abreast of the shifting landscape as the country and employers navigate the COVID-19 pandemic.

 Millions of Americans look forward to their retirement as the promised reward for a lifetime of hard work and sacrifice.
 Yet some find that promise broken, and their dreams of security in their golden years shattered through no fault of their own.
-Often, with little warning, the pensions they’ve earned and depended on have been denied or taken from them.
+Often, with little warning, the pensions they’ve earned and depended on have been denied or taken from them, and a debt spiral may seem unavoidable.

 That was the case with Walt Overstreet, a 68-year-old retired ironworker from Hinkley, Ohio, whose pension was cut last year by 64% — from $2,400 a month to $869.
-Walt, who did back-breaking work building the skyline of Cleveland largely to earn a pension he could count on in retirement, said that he and his wife Pat have been devastated by the cuts.
-Walt, who has health issues, is struggling to pay for mounting health care costs, take care of his wife’s elderly mom who lives with them, and pay a mortgage and other basic costs to get by.
+Walt, who did back-breaking work building the Cleveland skyline largely to earn a pension he could count on in retirement, said that he and his wife Pat have been devastated by the cuts.
+Walt, who has health problems, is struggling to pay for mounting health care costs, care of his wife’s elderly mother who lives with them, and pay a mortgage and other basic costs to get by.

-Walt, along with many other pension recipients, was the victim of the Multiemployer Pension Reform Act (MPRA) of 2014.
-MPRA allows trustees of certain financially troubled plans to cut earned benefits by as much as 70% as a way of ostensibly saving troubled pension plans.
-However, Walt says these cuts are unprecedented, a breach of promise, and because his body is worn out from years of hard labor, there is no way he can go back to work to make up the loss of income to him and his wife.
+As with many other pension recipients, Walt was the victim of the Multiemployer Pension Reform Act (MPRA) of 2014.
+MPRA allows trustees of certain financially troubled plans to cut earned benefits by as much as 70% as a way to ostensibly save troubled pension plans.
+However, Walt says these cuts are unprecedented, a breach of promise, and, because his body is worn out from years of hard labor, there is no way he can go back to work to make up the loss of income.

 Many retirees turn to the Pension Rights Center for help in understanding their rights and options when it comes to pension benefit problems.